BilgiPasa/blappy-fird-in-godot/README.md

 This game is open source and licensed with the MIT licence.

-For your information, I (BilgiPasa) don't vibe code.
+For your information, I don't vibe code.
 I write the code myself.

 The code of the Unity game that I mentioned is here: https://github.com/BilgiPasa/ScriptsOfBlappyFird